Install and secure LAMP on CentOS

 Next, drop test database:

 The first line make MySQL to listen for TCP/IP connections only locally on the loop-back interface.
 Next line prevents against unauthorized reading from local files.
-The last line disables support for BerkeleyDB as its support will cease soon.

 It is time to restart MySQL to make changes to work: